zidarsk8/ggrc-core/doc/pull_request_reviews.md

   schema.
 Such pull requests require additional setup and verification steps,
 * `needs work` - a reviewer has concluded that the PR requires additional work before it can be accepted and merged,
-* `next release` - the PR will be merged after the next release and should not be merged in the current release cycle,
+* `next release` - the PR will be merged after the current release has branched off of the main development branch, and should not be merged just yet,
 * `please review` - the author asked that the PR should be reviewed with a higher pripority.
 This label is usually used when the PR has not received enough attention for a considerable time period, or because it is important and attempts to resolve an important/blocking issue,
+* `question` - the PR author seeks advice/feedback on some code feature and/or
-* `question` - a reviewer requires additional explanation from the PR author before a decision can be made on whether the PR meets all the requirements.
+  design decision.
+It can also be used by a reviewer to ask the PR author for additional explanation before a decision can be made on whether the PR meets all the requirements.
-  Occasionally, this label is also used when a reviewer makes a non-essential suggestion for a PR change, but that change is not required to deem the PR ready to merge,
+  On top of that, this label is occasionally used when a reviewer makes a non-essential suggestion for a PR change, but that change is not required to deem the PR ready to merge,
 * `wrong branch` - the author sent the PR to the wrong branch.
 The author should re-issue the same PR against the correct branch.